HLOverflow/XXE-study/README.md

    2. Enumeration of internal services via "Port scanning".
    3. Stealing of cloud credentials via Meta-data instances.
 3. Denial-of-service

+**Other Possible Impacts (Parser specifics)**

+1. Directory listing ( applicable only for Java SAX parser )
-4. Remote code execution (applicable only for PHP/expects or ASP)
+2. Remote code execution (applicable only for PHP/expects or ASP)

 ## XML Essentials